day8/re-frame/docs/flows-advanced-topics.md

 ### Caching

-Subscriptions have a hidden caching mechanism, which stores the value as long as there is a component in the render tree which uses it.
+Subscriptions have a built-in caching mechanism, which stores the value as long as there is a component in the render tree which uses it.
 Basically, when components call `subscribe` with a particular `query-v`, re-frame sets up a callback.
 When those components unmount, this callback deletes the stored value.
 It removes the subscription from the graph, so that it will no longer recalculate.